 Discuss.
 "Whom should the gathering empower to help with starting a new gathering?"
-(Good answer: Any one who feels motivated to do so.)
 "How does Ephesians 4:11 apply to a situation like this one?"
-(Good answer: God gives apostles to gatherings.)
 Explain that most apostles were ordinary believers, not the 12.

 Role play: The Joppa Model.
 Ask for five volunteers.
 Name them Peter, Cornelius, Angel, Servant, and Brother.
 Find a small sheet (or pretend).
 Recount the story of Acts 10, as the five act out what you say.
 Emphasize points that participants need to learn, perhaps: Peter's cultural bias; both prayed, God acted first; Peter's small team; friends and family gathered; the original gospel; receiving the Spirit; immediate baptism (done by whom?); a few days of instruction.